mr-mocap/cppdotnet/README.md

 * Optimize string handling
     * Return std::string_view from functions that use a hard-coded const char * string inside.
         * You can just return "Some String", as this will invoke an automatic conversion to std::string_view.
-We make the final version const so that we can make it difficult to write into the returned view.
+The string_view is basically a const object, so we don't need to worry about const-ness.
     * Don't automatically turn a hard-coded string into a std::string
         * This possibly creates two instances of the string in the runtime?
     * Use std::string_view instead of std::string as input to